dm-17/Owasp-BeNeLux-Days-2021/location/index.md

 title: Location
 ---

-This conference will be taking place in the Howest Campus Brugge Station, <br />
+This conference will be taking place in the <a href="https://www.howest.be/nl/contact/kortrijk/campus-kortrijk-weide-the-penta">Howest Campus Kortrijk Weide - The Penta</a>, <br />
-incubatiecentrum The Vibe<br />
-5 Rijselstraat<br />
+Sint-Martens-Latemlaan 1B<br />
-8200 Brugge<br />
+8500 Kortrijk<br />
 Belgium.
 <div class="sponsor">
   <a href="https://www.howest.be/"><img src="/assets/images/sponsors/howest.png" alt="Howest logo"/></a><br />